salopst/salopst.github.io/content/posts/2020-05-18-hugo-and-emacs.md

 author: "yearluk"
 title: "Science jokes"
 date: 2020-05-08T15:33:57+01:00
+lastMod:
 draft: true
-summary: a sucking fummary of the most awesomest collection of science-based jokes on the Interwebz...
+summary: A summary of the most awesomest collection of science-based jokes on the Interwebz.
-description: a ducking fescription
+description: A description, but what distinguishes (practically speaking) a description and a summary is for the birds to tweet.
 categories:
 - Humour
 - Random